calben/calbensite/content/projects/index.md

 layout: projects
 ---

-A collection of the project I worked on recently.
+A very incomplete collection of the project I worked on recently.
+This part of the site, like so many others, is still under construction.